pshemk/TF2autosizer/docs/manual.md

 5. If a train picks up multiple types of cargo at the station some capacity might be lost due to wagons not loading fully.
 This generally shouldn't be an issue, as some overprovisioning happens naturally.

-6. All wagons in a single train must be capable of carrying the same set of cargos.
-Mixinging of different types (like a boxcar and a tanker) is not supported.
+6. All wagons in a single train do not have to be capable of carrying the same set of cargos.
+The capacity for each type of cargo is tracked separately.

 7. Using full load all/any leads to much longer round-trip times, but the mod correctly takes this into account and creates longer trains as necessary.
 The  Timetable mod has the same effect.

 8. It's always the last wagons that get removed from the train.
 The maintenance data of the original engine and wagons is copied to the new train.
 That might result in the game displaying the train as having multiple groups of the same wagons (instead of just one group).

-9. Generation of the new train configuration happens as the train pulls into the station.
-If pickup of the waiting cargo is enabled - that's when the amount is calculated.
-If the train takes a while to unload there might be more cargo than what the train can load.
+9. Generation of the new train configuration happens as the train is almost offloaded.
+If the train is stopped by the scheduler the configuration is generated when the train is started again.